 Hawaii employers—unless exempted—are prohibited from asking about criminal history until a conditional job offer is made.
 The offer may be withdrawn only if a conviction (not arrest) “bears a rational relationship to the duties and responsibilities of the position.”
 This “rational relationship” might seem obvious, such as an individual with a check forgery conviction applying to work in accounting, but in many cases, it can be difficult (and expensive) to prove, depending on the specific scenario.

-The takeaway for employers is to be sure to review each situation on a case-by-case basis—and discuss it with HR or legal professionals—before making adverse employment decisions based on information in a criminal history background check.
+It’s important employers review each situation on a case-by-case basis—and discuss it with HR or legal professionals—before making adverse employment decisions based on information in a criminal history background check.

 This article is for informational purposes only and does not constitute legal advice.
 Readers should first consult their attorney, accountant or adviser before acting upon any information in this article.